caroltorchia/caroltorchia/README.md

 ### 🔭 About me
 - 💻 I am a Full Stack Developer with a drive for creativity and innovation
-- 🤖 I'm currently studying Data Science and Machine Learning, Looking up to use AI in some projects
+- 🤖 I'm currently studying at Cesar School Systems Analysis and Development and I'm participating in a bootcamp about Python and Django.
 - 👾 When I'm not coding, I'm probably enjoying life with my family, playing some games or my studying for competitive exams
 <hr>
 <div>